-Homework: This will continue to be sent out on a Friday and is due in on a Wednesday, please encourage children to complete their homework in a timely manner.
-Again, if you are working through practice SATS papers with your child do what you feel is an appropriate amount for your child.
+Homework: Homework will be sent out on a Friday and is due in on a Wednesday, please encourage children to complete their homework in a timely manner.
+Homework will include: reading (Please read for at least 10 minutes each night and sign the yellow reading record.), keywords, maths and an activity around our topic.